maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

 requires networking.

-What worked for me was to plug the microSD card into a USB adapter, mount the root filesystem on my laptop, create a [QEMU (Quick Emulator) chroot](https://wiki.gentoo.org/wiki/Embedded_Handbook/General/Compiling_with_QEMU_user_chroot), and then compile the software I needed inside the chroot using my laptop's networking.
+What worked for me was to plug the microSD card into a USB adapter, mount the root filesystem on my laptop, create a [Quick Emulator (QEMU) chroot](https://wiki.gentoo.org/wiki/Embedded_Handbook/General/Compiling_with_QEMU_user_chroot), and then compile the software I needed inside the chroot using my laptop's networking.